marcelotduarte/cx_Freeze/doc/src/faq.rst

 Python 3.9-3.13 on Windows requires the `Microsoft Visual C++ Redistributable
 <https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist>`_,
-and because of how this is installed, **cx_Freeze** doesn't automatically copy it for your application.
+and because of how this is installed, **cx_Freeze** by default does NOT automatically copy it for your application, however this can be changed, but note that:

-You're responsible for checking the license conditions associated with the DLLs you have installed.
+* You're responsible for checking the license conditions associated with the DLLs you have installed.

-* If your license allows you to distribute these files, specify the :option:`include_msvcr` option to :ref:`cx_freeze_build_exe` to have them distributed automatically.
+* If your license allows you to distribute these files, specify the :option:`include_msvcr` option or :option:`include_msvcr_version` option to :ref:`cx_freeze_build_exe` to have them distributed automatically.

 * If not, your users or installers must install the Microsoft Visual C++ Redistributable Package.